 Purple Loosestrife Info

 Dying flowers are replaced by seed pods between July and September.
-Each mature purple loosestrife plant can produce a half million seeds per year, the percentage of which will germinate far exceeds the norm.
+Each mature purple loosestrife plant can produce a half million seeds per year.
+The percentage that will germinate far exceeds the norm.

 Dangers of Garden Loosestrife